Cyber-Punk-REAS/the_project/Documentation/Project Management/SCRUM/SCRUM_notes_21-05-21.md

 ### What problems have you encountered?
 - The GitHub problem uploading outdated commits.
 - The class diagram having unnamed attributes and duplicated relations.

+## Adrián Meis Asensi
+### What have you done in the last days?
+- Create the first version of my test plan
+- Research and find a possible Design Principle for the SUD
+- Generate a first version of the ParameterProfile java class
+### What will you do until next SCRUM meeting?
+- Continue with the test plan/tests for the ParameterProfile class
+### What problems have you encountered?
+- I had problems with generating the code as the associations on the design model didnt have names on them.